-The term disinfection is the process of destroying or preventing the growth of disease carrying microorganisms.
-But what does this really mean?
 There are two main types of disinfection; chemical and physical.
 Chemical disinfection is when a chemical is added to a substance, depending on the substance being disinfected, whereas with physical disinfection no chemical is added.

 One of the most popular chemical disinfectants is chlorine.
 Most drinking water facilities use chlorine in order to control microorganisms in the water that is being distributed to the public.
 It is applied by adding a known concentration of the chemical to a volume of water and then mixing throughout.
 The chlorine immediately targets the microorganisms killing them, however there is free chlorine remaining in the water that was not used.
 This free chlorine can then bond with other compounds that may be present in the water, like organics.
 The water now has the potential to smell different, taste different, the pH can change and various compounds could possibly have been formed due to reactions happening in the water.
 In other words chlorine is very effective at treating microorganisms in water however it can cause a great deal of change to the water that is being treated.